Can dogs eat oranges? The Labrador Site team takes a look at how to safely share oranges with your dog.

 That is, they don’t need vitamin C supplements to be healthy.

-Healthy dogs who are fed a normal, balanced diet do just fine without any additional vitamin intake.
-If you use a good complete dog food, extra vitamins shouldn’t be necessary.
+If you feed your healthy dog a normal, balanced diet, they do just fine without additional vitamin intake.
+If you feed them complete dog food, extra vitamins shouldn’t be necessary.

 How Do I Know If My Dog Has Eaten Too Many Oranges?

 If you suspect your dog is not well or if they have eaten an enormous amount, monitor them closely and look out for the particular symptoms mentioned below.